 Starting on October 30, 2019 the Company has received grand jury subpoenas ("Subpoenas") issued by the U.S. Department of Justice, Antitrust Division (the "Antitrust Division") requiring the production of documents and information pertaining to nurse wages, reimbursement rates, and hiring activities in a few of its local markets.
-The Company is fully cooperating with the Antitrust Division with respect to this investigation.
+The Company is fully cooperating with the Antitrust Division with respect to this investigation and management believes this matter is not probable to materially impact the Company's business, results of operations or financial condition.
 However, based on the information currently available to the Company, management cannot predict the timing or outcome of this investigation or predict the possible loss or range of loss, if any, associated with the resolution of this litigation.